Can Curiosity Be Taught?

 I think I’m personally one part problem solver and one part empathizer.
 I LOVE learning about people and observing the behaviors of others #mallpeoplewatcher and I also love solving problems and finding creative solutions. #crosswordandsodukunerd

-Cultivating curiosity has immense benefits for your life, relationships, and business and it starts with a desire to know, solve problems, or learn about others and the world around you.
+Cultivating curiosity has immense benefits for your life, relationships, and business

-It starts with a DESIRE.
-So, find where that desire, that excitement is within you, and follow it.
+It starts with a desire to know, solve problems, or learn about others and the world around you.
+So, find where that desire, that excitement, is within you, and follow it.

-If you want to discover for yourself whether or not curiosity can be taught, check out these three ways to strengthen and cultivate curiosity and spark inspiration, by simply leaning into what interests you.
+If you want to discover for yourself whether or not curiosity can be taught, check out these three ways to strengthen and cultivate curiosity and spark inspiration by simply leaning into what interests you.

 #1) Read.
 A lot.